elixirschool/elixirschool/lessons/advanced/typespec.md

 lang: en
 ---

-If you want to define 'interface' like in Java or Ruby, Elixir contains syntax for that.
-More, if you want to define your custom type you can do that too.
 In this lesson we will learn about `@spec` and `@type` syntax.
+First is more syntax complement for writing documentation that could by analyzed by tools.
+Second helps us to write more readable and easier to understand code.

 {% include toc.html %}